-Tennessee law prohibits timeshare salespersons from using false or misleading statements in advertising timeshare sales (Tenn.
-Code Ann. § 66-32-131).
-For example, timeshare sellers cannot utilize an advertisement that contains a statement regarding the profit potential of the timeshare (unless the statement is not false or misleading), make a prediction that the timeshare will increase in value, or misrepresent the characteristics of the timeshare, among other things (Tenn.
-Code Ann. § 66-32-132).
+So, for instance, a timeshare seller can't advertise the profit potential of the timeshare (unless the statement isn't false or misleading), make a prediction that the timeshare will increase in value, or misrepresent the characteristics of the timeshare, among other things.
+(Tenn.
+Code Ann. § 66-32-132.)

 But the timeshare owner must pay hundreds or thousands of dollars in upfront fees to process the transaction.
-After the timeshare owner pays the fees, the scammer often disappears or the buyer never materializes.
+After the timeshare owner pays the fees, the scammer often disappears, or the buyer never materializes.

 Tennessee law protects consumers from this type of resale scam in different ways.
 For example, state law requires a timeshare resale agreement to be in writing and prohibits the reseller from accepting an advance fee before actually selling the timeshare.
 Resellers must also disclose that there's no guarantee that a timeshare can be sold at any particular price or within any particular amount of time.
 (Tenn.
 Code Ann. § 66-32-137.)